 Teaching Math Over and Over Again, in Less Time Than Before

-Capitalize the second part of a hyphenated compound if it would be capitalized without the hyphen or it's the last word.
+Capitalize the word after a hyphen if it would be capitalized without the hyphen or it's the last word.

 Self-Paced Training for Microsoft Visual Studio